census-instrumentation/opencensus-website/content/quickstart/nodejs/metrics.md

 );
 globalStats.registerView(lineLengthView);

-// The begining of our REPL loop let startTime = new Date();
+// The beginning of our REPL loop let startTime = new Date();
 let endTime;